zumasys/docs/site/docs/jbase/porting/migration-station/articles/emulation/README.md

 Emulation definitions can be declared 'on', 'yes' or 'true' to mean the emulation is enabled or similarly use the strings 'off', 'no' or 'false' to mean the emulation effect is disabled.

-To use a different set of emulation definitions from the default set, set the environment variable **JBCEMULATE**in your current environment to the required emulation label.
+To use a different set of emulation definitions from the default set, set the environment variable **JBCEMULATE** in your current environment to the required emulation label.
 When the environment variable is not configured then the emulation definition defined by the default label is in effect.
 If the default label is not present then the first label detected will be used for the default emulation.

-Generally any emulation definitions which affect BASIC, (like the @(-n) codes), use the JBCEMULATE environment variable when the programs are compiled, whereas the other definitions tend to be used at runtime, when the program is executed.
+Generally any emulation definitions which affect BASIC, (such as the @(-n) codes), use the JBCEMULATE environment variable when the programs are compiled, whereas the other definitions tend to be used at runtime, when the program is executed.

 You can create your own custom emulation sections in the **Config\_EMULATE** file but it is recommended to use Alternate Emulations for this purpose.

 ## Alternate Emulations